bws0013/read_13f/README.md

 Also keep in mind you will probably need at least java 7 to run this program.

+You may be run the program and get a message that says something like Issue with this doc.
+If you get this that means the program read as many documents as it could before it ran into an issue with one of the files.
+This is probably a formatting issue.
+The more old docs I look through the more weird formatting I am seeing.
+I will figure out a way to address this.
+There will still be an output of all of the files the program was able to process.

-If you do not care about the inner workings of the program you can clone/download the repo and follow the instructions in the folder called Just_Do_It_Already.
+#### If you do not care about the inner workings of the program you can clone/download the repo and follow the instructions in the folder called Just_Do_It_Already.
 Everything after this sentence is just me rambling about the program and its development and has nothing to do with running it.

 That said, I built a program to test the hypothesis that the combined portfolios of several different profitable firms could be used to outperform the index.
 This is a remake of that program that, this is much easier to use.
 That I am releasing anything should tell you whether or not my tests yielded success in proving my hypothesis.